funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we get the expiration date of a given domain ?
+How can we get the expiration date of a given domain?

 Documentation
 ^^^^^^^^^^^^^